-Typhoon disasters represent one of the most frequent and severe natural catastrophes globally, posing a significant challenge to human survival and development.
-According to statistical data from the typhoon climate change assessment report compiled by the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) and the Typhoon Committee of the World Meteorological Organization (WMO), tropical cyclones worldwide cause an average of 20,000 deaths and over US$10 billion in economic losses annually.
-Due to the characteristics of externality, intergenerational equity, and global scope inherent in climate issues, the impacts and disaster management of typhoons have consistently been focal and challenging topics for both academia and society.
-Numerous academic studies have explored this field, accompanied by the establishment of specialized typhoon research institutes and projects.
+Typhoon disasters are among the most frequent and severe natural catastrophes globally, posing a significant global challenge to human survival and development today.
+According to statistical data from the Typhoon Climate Change Assessment Report compiled by the Typhoon Committee under the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) and the World Meteorological Organization (WMO), tropical cyclones worldwide cause an average of approximately 20,000 deaths and over $10 billion in economic losses annually.
+Due to the characteristics of externality, intergenerational equity, and global scope inherent in climate issues, the impacts of typhoons and their prevention and control have remained a focal and challenging topic of widespread concern across society.
+Numerous academic studies have analyzed and discussed this issue, leading to the establishment of several typhoon research institutes and project initiatives.

-Typhoons exert substantial impacts not only on nature but also on socioeconomic systems.
-From a macroeconomic perspective, sudden natural disasters such as typhoons severely damage infrastructure and buildings in affected areas, potentially causing significant casualties and hindering local economic development.
-Conversely, the destruction of outdated structures creates opportunities for urban renewal and development by resolving contradictions between land redevelopment and durable buildings, thereby injecting new momentum into local economies.
-At the micro level, the immense destruction caused by natural disasters imposes substantial fiscal pressures on local governments for post-disaster rescue and reconstruction, which may lead to intensified tax enforcement on enterprises to secure fiscal resources.
-This enforcement reduces corporate tax avoidance behaviors, while compliant enterprises may gain increased government subsidies and credit resources in the future.
+Typhoons not only cause significant harm to nature but also exert multifaceted impacts on the economy and society.
+From a macroeconomic perspective, on the one hand, sudden natural disasters such as typhoons can severely damage infrastructure and buildings in affected areas and may result in substantial casualties, negatively impacting local economic development.
+On the other hand, however, the destruction of buildings caused by natural disasters provides an opportunity for urban architectural upgrades and new development pathways, resolving the conflict between land redevelopment and durable buildings in urban development and offering new momentum for local economic growth.
+At the micro level, the immense destruction caused by natural disasters places enormous fiscal pressure on local governments in the short term for disaster relief and reconstruction, potentially prompting them to strengthen tax collection from enterprises within their jurisdiction to secure fiscal resources.
+This, in turn, may reduce corporate tax avoidance, and these enterprises with reduced avoidance may receive more subsidies and credit resources from the government in the future.

 Data Scale